MOMOSTAFA0/Survey-Basket-API/README.md

 # Survey Basket API
 Survey Basket API is a production-style backend system built using ASP.NET Core Web API.
 It provides a complete solution for creating, managing, and analyzing surveys.

+## 📌 Purpose
+This project was built to apply backend engineering concepts and simulate real-world production scenarios including authentication, scalability, and maintainable architecture.

 ## 🚀 Features
 - JWT Authentication & Refresh Tokens
 - Role-based Authorization (Roles & Permissions)